AtrCheema/SeqMetrics/README.md

     pip install SeqMetrics

-using github link for the latest code
+or using github link for the latest code

 	python -m pip install git+https://github.com/AtrCheema/SeqMetrics.git

-using setup file, go to folder where repo is downloaded
+or using setup file, go to folder where repo is downloaded

     python setup.py install